vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 equinoxes in their writings which have come down to us.

-If they derived their knowledge of astronomy from the West, Dikṣit, in his Bharatiya Jyotiśāstra, has summarized the
+If they derived their knowledge of astronomy from the West, Dikṣit, in his Bharatīya Jyotiśāstra, has summarized the

 they followed the current western practice of ignoring the adventures of the idea of Precession of the Equinoxes